pnp/blog/content/post/how-to-create-a-faux-table-in-adaptive-cards-with-power-automate.md

     of the Card, where we create a columnset,
 -   3 bricks for the headers of our faux table
 -   3 bricks for the rows over which we will loop
--   1 brick that contains our \'Open Link\' button
+-   1 brick that contains our 'Open Link' button
 -   1 brick at the end of the card to close all open `{` and `[` with `}` and `]`